Certain individuals with highly in demand skills can apply for permanent residency independently, through the Skilled Independent (subclass 189) visa

 The Department will send an acknowledgement letter once your application has been received.

-The standard processing times for the Subclass 189 visa as at 31 January 2023 is that:
+The standard processing times for the 189 visa as at June 2025 is that:

 Visa outcome

-The Department will advise you of the outcome of your Subclass 189 visa in writing, which confers permanent residency.
-If your visa application is successful, you will be advised of:
+The Department will advise you of the outcome of your 189 visa application in writing, which confers permanent residency.
+If your visa application is successful, you will be provided a PDF grant letter, which advises of:

 - your visa grant number

-After residing in Australia for certain periods of time, you may be eligible for Australian citizenship (see here for more information).
+After residing in Australia for certain periods of time, you may be eligible for Australian citizenship.

 Skilled Independent (Subclass 189) visa